piotr-roslaniec/shs-rs/README.md

 ```

 In general, we are interested in analyzing results on stable Rust toolchain compiled in `--release` mode.
 However,
 we should inspect all results for all compilation targets etc., to make sure nothing stands out.
+We should
+also test different `opt-level` settings, but we are skipping this for the sake of brevity.

 ### General information: